StuLast/angular-modules-exploratory/README.md

 This web application doesn't do anything useful.
 No data is collected, processed or stored by this web application.
 All content is static and included in the demo web app.

+A preview of this web app can be found at [https://angular-sementic-ui-demo.herokuapp.com/](https://angular-sementic-ui-demo.herokuapp.com/).

 # Angular Stuff...

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.